nalakwenda/stoori-PowerBI-sales-analysis/README.md

 ---

 ##  Executive Summary
-This project examines the **Mexico Toy Sales** dataset—a fictional but realistic simulation of daily sales, inventory, product, and store-level data for a Mexican toy store chain, Maven Toys, spanning 2022–2023.
+This project examines the **S(Stoorie)Mexico Toy Sales** dataset—a fictional but realistic simulation of daily sales, inventory, product, and store-level data for a Mexican toy store chain, Maven Toys, spanning 2022–2023.
 Our goal is to surface strategic insights into:

 - **Revenue drivers**: Which product categories and stores generate the most profit.